 A. The visa situation in the UAE differs from company to company and from Emirate to Emirate.
 Some hotels require you to cancel your EAHM visa and go onto their visa.
-This process can take two weeks.
-You must ask the hotel about which visa you will be on when you are offered an internship.
+You must ask the hotel about which visa you will be on and if you require a work permit and HACCP Certificate when you are offered an internship.